Ante-post betting

-In horse racing and greyhound racing, an ante-post bet is a bet placed before the horse/greyhound racing course's betting market has opened, and is made on the expectation that the price of the horse/greyhound is presently more favorable than it will be when the course's market opens.
-Generally, this includes any bet placed before the day of the race.
-Ante-post betting, unlike starting price betting, carries the additional risk that the original bet will be forfeited, rather than returned, if the wagered horse fails to run.
+In horse racing and greyhound racing, an ante-post bet is a bet placed before the racecourse's betting market has opened, in the expectation that the current price is more favorable than the price once that market opens.
+It generally covers any bet made before the day of the race.
+Ante-post rules usually apply until the final declaration stage, about 48 hours before the race, after which a withdrawn horse returns the stake rather than losing it.
+Unlike starting price betting, ante-post betting carries the additional risk that the stake is forfeited rather than returned if the selection fails to run.